 Operating from May 1 through Dec.
 31, the Crop Hop encourages visitors to sign up for a free digital passport that they can use to check in at participating locations for discounts and prizes.

-The app, which can be downloaded at adamscountycrophop.com or through the App Store, suggests 22 sites to visit.
+The Adams County Crop Hop platform is available through adamscountycrophop.com and suggests 22 sites to visit.
 Many are farm and fruit markets, but other stops include Land of Little Horses Performing Animal Theme Park, Silvershire Farm Horse Carriage and Wagon Rides, Suds from the Bucket, The Farmstead Butcher, The Lion Potter, The Sagebrush Shack, and Thomason’s Olde Thyme Herb Farm and Gift Shop, among many others.

 Along with the Crop Hop, Destination Gettysburg also offers an Adams County Blossom Belt, Adams County Pour Tour, and the Gettysburg Black History Trail as part of Gettysburg Experiences.